mahnaz007/ImagePreprocessing/README.md

 Make sure these tools are accessible in your environment, with the paths to the necessary containers (e.g., dcm2bids and pydeface) are correctly set up.

-### 2. Installation of the required singularity containers
+### 2. Installation of the required Singularity or Apptainer containers

 Additionally, ensure the following Singularity .sif container files are correctly installed and accessible in your environment: